From First DUI to Death Penalty

 Challenging Law Enforcement Surveillance

-Digital intelligence units in Tampa Bay monitor social media, track online activity, and use keyword detection tools—often for months before making an arrest.
-However, these techniques aren’t infallible.
-I challenge:
+Digital intelligence units in Tampa Bay monitor social media, track online activity, and use keyword detection tools — often for months before making an arrest.
+However, these techniques are not infallible.
+The defense team challenges:

 - Illegal surveillance that violated your Fourth Amendment rights